Norwegian dialects: Social dynamics

 Until the 20th century, upward social mobility in a city like Oslo could in some cases require conforming speech to standard Riksmål.
 Studies show that even today, speakers of rural dialects may tend to change their usage in formal settings to approximate the formal written language.
 This has led to various countercultural movements ranging from the adoption of traditional forms of Oslo dialects among political radicals in Oslo, to movements preserving local dialects.
 There is widespread and growing acceptance that Norwegian linguistic diversity is worth preserving.

 The trend today is a regionalisation of the dialects causing smaller dialectal traits to disappear and rural dialects to merge with their nearest larger dialectal variety.

 There is no standard dialect for the Norwegian language as a whole, and all dialects are by now mutually intelligible.
 Hence, widely different dialects are used frequently and alongside each other, in almost every aspect of society.
 Criticism of a dialect may be considered criticism of someone's personal identity and place of upbringing, and is considered impolite.
 Not using one's proper dialect would be bordering on awkward in many situations, as it may signal a wish to take on an identity or a background which one does not have.
 Dialects are also an area from which to derive humour both in professional and household situations.

 Distinctions

 There are many ways to distinguish among Norwegian dialects.
 These criteria are drawn from the work Vårt Eget Språk/Talemålet (1987) by Egil Børre Johnsen.
 These criteria generally provide the analytical means for identifying most dialects, though most Norwegians rely on experience to tell them apart.

 Grammars and syntax

 Infinitive forms

+Unstressed word-final vowels, the infinitive ending, and the ending of weak feminine nouns in the indefinite singular.